trisyoungs/ralrecsoc/content/faq/_index.md

   - question: "I heard there's a barbecue there too?"
     answer: "Yes there is.
 In 2022 we purchased a shiny new gas-fuelled outdoor kitchen which you can use for a gathering or leaving do by prior arrangement.
 Fill out the [lounge booking form](/forms/R58_Lounge_Booking.pdf) to get the ball rolling."
     show: true
+- name: "Membership"
+  questions:
+  - question: "As a member, can I bring in guests?"
+    answer: "Yes.
+Please refer to the [Society Rules](/general/RALRecSoc_Rules_2022.pdf)."
+  - question: "I'm not yet a member - can I try out an activity / taster session before I join?"
+    answer: "Yes
 - name: "Hiring the RecSoc for Events"
   questions:
   - question: "Can I host a party / leaving do / private gathering using the RecSoc facilities?"